 - The Office of Financial Aid and Scholarships will complete Step One on the form.
 In order for the Office of Financial Aid and Scholarships to complete their portion of the form, you must have submitted a Free Application for Federal Student Aid for the present year, and the result of that application must demonstrate 'financial need for parking fee financial assistance.'

-- This process must be completed every quarter.
-Parking permits become available at Parking Services shortly before the new quarter.
+- This process must be completed every semester.
+Parking permits become available at Parking Services shortly before the new semester.

 Parking Fee Waiver for clients of the Department of Rehabilitation